adobe/regola/DEPLOY.md

-# Deploying regola to maven central
+# Deploying to maven central

 This guide is for maintainers of the regola project only.